 Depending on the type of perishable you’re shipping, use the following guide to determine what best suits your needs.

-The best way to maintain proper temperature integrity is to use durable, insulated packaging.
+The best way to maintain proper temperature integrity when trying to ship perishables is to use durable, insulated packaging.
 These types of packaging come in many forms, but shippable cold boxes are usually the go-to solution.

 Cold shipping containers are boxes that are often lined with polyurethane foam or polystyrene.
 These materials are lightweight and keep temperatures cooler for long periods of time.
 Often, these coolers are premade and come in various sizes for shipping needs.
 Unfortunately, these forms of insulation can be bulky, leaving less room for your items and taking up more space in your warehouse and in shipping vehicles.

-In contrast, the CoolPAC™ liners from PAC Worldwide are made from a lightweight, yet moisture resistant construction that allows for more space than the average shipping cooler; resulting in less waste over time.
+In contrast, the CoolPAC® liners from PAC Worldwide are made from a lightweight, yet moisture-resistant construction that allows for more space than the average shipping cooler; resulting in less waste over time.
 And they’re easy to use: simply place one in your packaging box, fill it with your shipment, and seal it!

 Quick Tip: Because containers and box liners maintain temperatures by minimizing heat transfer from outside a package, it’s important to make sure items are cold when placing them in your packaging.

 Step 3 – Temperature Control

 Once your perishables are optimally contained, your packaging solutions will determine the condition in which they’ll arrive.
 Whether sending a steak, a batch of cookies, or a dozen apples from your own personal orchard, the goal should always be for items to arrive in the best possible condition.